umd-fire-coml/2022-t2-transformer/merged-ui/CombinedGUI/README.md

 # Combined UI of Poem Generation, Sentiment analysis and MIDI Song Extender

 ## Directory Guide
-UI.ipynb : Colab notebook to create gradio UI application for poem generation, Sentiment analysis and  MIDI Song Extender.
+UI.ipynb : Colab notebook to create a gradio UI application for poem generation, Sentiment analysis and  MIDI Song Extender.

 ## Running Instructions
 ##### For Google Colab:

 Create a copy of the Colab notebook poem UI.ipynb.

-The notebook is self sufficient.
-We are insatlling all the required packages in the notebook.
+The notebook is self-sufficient.
+We are installing all the required packages in the notebook.

 Mount the Google drive.

-You should have pretrained models in your folder.
+You should have pre-trained models in your folder.
 Please refer to corresponding models readme to get model details.

 Change the path to your folder.